pkivolowitz/CSC3510-S-2024/README.md

-It's one thing to develop software while sipping a Venti Iced Caramel Macchiato made with Blonde Espresso Upside Down 1/2 Vanilla Syrup 1/2 Dark Caramel Syrup Topped with Salted Caramel in Stratos, Elysium or Zalem.
+It's one thing to develop software while sipping a Venti Iced Caramel Macchiato made with Blonde Espresso Upside Down 1/2 Vanilla Syrup 1/2 Dark Caramel Syrup Topped with Salted Caramel in beautiful Stratos, Elysium or Zalem.

-It's another thing to code on Crematoria, LV-426 or Ceti Alpha V.
+It's another thing to code on Crematoria, LV-426 or Ceti Alpha V. By understanding the intimate interplay between hardware and software in an unforgiving environment, you are more likely to outshine your post-Carthage competition.

 ### This is a Required Course